Teen Fentanyl Abuse: What Parents Need to Know

 How Does Teen Fentanyl Abuse Develop?

-If your child has had surgery or cancer treatment and was prescribed fentanyl for pain, signs of misuse include taking the medication for longer than prescribed.1 For example, the fentanyl patch should only be worn for a maximum of 72 hours.1 If your child keeps the patch on for longer than recommended, this could be cause for concern.
-Often, teens—and adults—begin using illegally made fentanyl after becoming physically dependent on the prescription form of the medication.1
+If your child has had surgery or cancer treatment and was prescribed fentanyl for pain, signs of misuse include taking the medication for longer than prescribed.1 For example, the fentanyl patch should only be worn for a maximum of 72 hours.1 If your child keeps the patch on for longer than recommended, this can be cause for concern.
+Often, teens—and adults—begin using illegally made fentanyl after becoming physically dependent on the prescription form of the medication.

-Warning signs of fentanyl abuse include: 3
+Warning signs of fentanyl abuse include:

 • Appearing extremely, manically happy